-Sharing my knowledge of the earth system is a major priority for me in my current and future career.
+Sharing my knowledge of the earth system is a major priority in my current and future career.

 I am fortunate to be on the Academic Council for the Juneau Icefield Research Program.
 Every summer, I am an active faculty member with the program, where I am responsible for teaching 20-30 undergraduate students glaciology and mountain glacier hydrology.
 I also mentor small groups of students on research projects, many of which go on to be undergraduate theses and capstone projects.
-Three of these student projects have been presented in posters at the GSA and AGU meetings.
+Five of these student projects have been presented in posters at the GSA and AGU meetings.
 For more information about JIRP, visit their website.
-Be sure to check out the phenomenal student blog as well.
+Also be sure to check out the phenomenal student blog.

-I am also a guest faculty member at the University Center on Svalbard, where I co-teach their PhD level Glaciology course.
+I am also an occasional guest faculty member at the University Center on Svalbard, where I co-teach their PhD level Glaciology course.
 I am responsible for teaching glacial hydrology and numerical modeling techniques, including classwork and extensive fieldwork with the students.

-At Penn State I TA-ed several undergraduate level courses, including: Geology of Climate Change, Geography of National Parks, and Geophysics.
+At the University of Oregon, I taught Geology of the National Parks.
+HIghlights included bringing the 100-student class to the Oregon Caves to study contact metamorphism and karst processes and developing interactive lab-like activities for the lecture hall.
 I have also completed the Penn State Graduate Teaching Certificate, which included courses in teaching pedagogy and two semesters of supervised teaching experience.
-My formal teaching and mentoring philosophy is also available.